Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 Hot Jazz Seven who play on the 3rd Sunday afternoons.

-honor of Jim Jacoby, with donations to Multiple Sclerosis.
-Check out the Spider on the 3rd Sunday in September
+Jim Jacoby, with donations to Multiple Sclerosis.
+Check out the Spider on the 3rd Sunday in September for its

 Barking Spider musicians have a home in Cleveland.